AggroTheShark/currency-counter/README.md

 # 👛 Currency Counter

-A small (small my a$$) Java library that allows you to count all kind of currencies.
+A small (small my a$$) Java library that allows you to count all kind of coins.

 A project I started out of boredom, because why not.